jakkub/KineCTRL/README.md

 With the HandMouse function activated, you can control the mouse cursor by moving your hand in the direction the cursor should be shifted.

 Emulate click of the **left mouse button** by saying *click* or *left click*.
 Emulate click of the **right mouse button** by saying *right click*.

+## Known Issues
+### DirectX Games
+Some of the DirectX video games won’t react to a single keyboard event.
+This problem can be solved by checking **Multiply Key Presses** in the **Advanced Settings** tab.
+The application will now send each event multiple times.
+However, this is not suitable for interaction with Windows GUI.